Big Six reviews

 Its other brand, Sainsbury’s Energy, was scored better by its customers on almost every measure.
 Sainsbury’s Energy customers were much more satisfied with its online customer service (which was rated five stars) than British Gas’ customers (which was rated three).

 The graphic below shows the breakdown of British Gas’s score from our survey.

-Scroll down to read the full Which? verdict on British Gas, plus find out about its plans to phase out its standard tariff – which most of its customers are on.
+Scroll down to read the full Which? verdict on British Gas, plus how its prices compare with other suppliers.

 Find out how British Gas compares with other energy companies – click to see our full results of the best and worst energy companies.